Department of Family Services

 Exploring the Dimensions of Aging, via Microsoft Teams

-Online training sessions for family and professional caregivers.
-Using a training platform called Embodied Labs, you will see what it’s like to be an older adult facing real-life challenges, helping you to better understand and support older adults and caregivers.
-After the training, you will receive a license to use the platform.
+Join Inova ElderLink and the Fairfax Area Agency on Aging for online training sessions to help family and professional caregivers.
+Using a training platform called Embodied Labs, you will see what it’s like to be an older adult facing real-life challenges.
+This unique experience will promote empathy and help you better understand and support older adults and caregivers.
+After the training, you will receive a license to use the Embodied Labs platform whenever you want, so you can keep learning.
 Register at tinyurl.com/exploring-aging.

 Embody Frank as he experiences the impacts of social isolation and how it can overlap with loneliness, poor family relationships, and health.

-Embody Dima as she begins experiencing visual disturbances and changes in motor functions due to the progression of her Lewy Body Dementia, and how she and her family navigate her symptoms.
+Embody Dima as she begins experiencing visual disturbances and changes in motor functions due to the progression of her Lewy Body Dementia, and learn how she and her family navigate coping with her symptoms.

 A Matter of Balance